Is first time visiting Madrid? We will tell you what to see in Madrid and the essential places you must see when visiting Spain’s capital.

 Puerta de Alcalá

-It is an ideal place to walk, relax, have a drink … It is worth spending a good time, it is also ideal if you have children.
+It is an ideal place to walk, relax, and drink.
+It is worth every minute.
+Suitable if you have children.

 Plaza de Cibeles

-In the corners of the square they find El Palacio Cibeles, the most beautiful building from my point of view, which is now the seat of the City Council.
-The Banco de España building, the Buena Vista Palace, which is the headquarters of the Army and the Linares Palace that was built in 1873 and in its gardens is the Casa de América.
+The Banco de España building (the Buena Vista Palace), which is the Army headquarters, and the Linares Palace were built in 1873, and in its gardens, there is the Casa de América.

 Gran Vía.
 Plaza de España.
 Temple of Debod

-The Gran Vía should be the most famous street in Madrid, it is full of shops, there are three cinemas, if you fancy seeing a movie I recommend any of the three, theaters with a great variety of musicals.
+The Gran Vía should be the most famous street in Madrid.
+It offers many shops, and there are three cinemas.
+If you fancy seeing a movie, I recommend any of the three theaters with a great variety of musicals.

-If you continue along the Gran Vía, you arrive at the Plaza de España, which is at the western end, in the center of the square there is a monument to Miguel de Cervantes with bronze sculptures of Don Quixote and Sancho Panza.
+If you continue along the Gran Vía, you will arrive at the Plaza de España, which is at the western end.
+At the center of the square, there is a monument to Miguel de Cervantes with bronze sculptures of Don Quixote and Sancho Panza.

-Around here there are many sites of interest, but if you do not have too much time I would not miss the Templo de Debod, it is next to Parque del Oeste, it is a monument of Egyptian origin, with 2200 years old and was opened in 1972
+Around here, there are many sites of interest, but if you do not have too much time, I will not miss the Templo de Debod.
+It is next to Parque del Oeste, a 2200 years old Egyptian monument that opened in 1972.

-These are the 10 places you can not miss in Madrid from my point of view.
-The first 5 you can see in one day, with the exception of the Rastro that is only on Sundays and holidays.
-Then you can combine them according to your interests.
+These are the 10 places you can not miss in Madrid.
+The first 5 you can see in one day except for the Rastro because it is open only Sundays and holidays.
+I recommend that you combine them according to your interests.

 If you have any questions or want to recommend an itinerary, do not hesitate to write me!